lemanschik/lemanschik/README.md

 ## Current Projects
+- mainly working on git for the web at present as there exist no real git implementation with web concepts.
 - Alignments
   - Fuchsia OS, Android OS, LaCrOS, Chromium OS, Linux, WSL3.0, BSD, Mach Kernel (MacOS).
   - NPM, PNP, ECMAScriptModules,